kingparra/hpfp/20_-_foldable/notes.rst

     foldMap :: Monoid m => (a -> m) -> t a -> m

-Where are the separate function arguments, you ask?
+Where is the input function to fold, you ask?
 Look, that's what I'm saying: You don't need a function argument.
 Instead, the function for combining elements is inferred to be the
 ``(<>)`` operation of the monoid that those